Benjamin Crozat "What if you cut code review time & bugs in half, instantly?" Start free for 14 days→

 The official website of Composer.

-To add Composer’s global packages binaries into your PATH, you can modify your shell’s configuration file.
+To add Composer’s global package binaries into your PATH, first ask Composer for the exact directory:

 • Open your terminal.